 Skip to main content

-Catastrophe Bonds: Diversification when you need it
+Catastrophe (CAT) Bonds: Diversification when you need it

 "With returns driven by hurricanes and earthquakes, cat bonds offer true diversification from other asset classes"